nlmixr2/babelmixr2/cran-comments.md

-# babelmixr2 0.1.8
+# babelmixr2 0.1.6

-* Prospective fixes for rxode2 and nlmixr2est 4.0
+* Fixes for new rstudio completion

+* Added 2 new estimation methods interfacing with FME, `fmeMcmc` and `psuedoOptim`